Global Payments Inc. (GPN) Just Got Our Attention

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GPN starting from JACOBS WILLIAM I, who sale 500 shares at the price of $197.37 back on May 17.
-After this action, JACOBS WILLIAM I now owns 21,325 shares of Global Payments Inc., valued at $98,685 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GPN starting from JOHNSON JOIA M, who purchase 500 shares at the price of $196.90 back on May 21.
+After this action, JOHNSON JOIA M now owns 5,255 shares of Global Payments Inc., valued at $98,450 using the latest closing price.

 Stock Fundamentals for GPN